 What is Fentanyl?

 Fentanyl belongs to a class of opioid analgesics.
 Pharmaceutical fentanyl is used to treat severe pain after surgery, for cancer patients, and for people who have chronic pain conditions that don’t respond to other medications.
 Fentanyl is an incredibly potent opioid, and even a small amount can lead to serious side effects or overdose.
 Opioids include prescription drugs that are used to treat pain, but they also include illegal drugs made from the powerful sap of the poppy flower.
-In addition to fentanyl, opioids include drugs and pain medications like:
+In addition to fentanyl, other prescription opioids include drugs and pain medications like:

 Fentanyl is a synthetic opioid, meaning it’s made in a laboratory rather than from the poppy plant.
 Fentanyl labs are found worldwide, and these synthetic opioids are shipped illegally into the United States by drug dealers.
 The Drug Enforcement Administration warns that more countries are now producing fentanyl and sending it to the United States, making it essential for parents to be aware of the growing danger.
 If you have prescription medication at home, including fentanyl, it’s best to keep a close eye on them if you believe your child might be abusing fentanyl.